Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 #### Social Media Links

-All social media links were tested and prefoemed as expected.
+All social media links were tested and preformed as expected.

 #### Form Entry Requirements